2020 American League Championship Series: Game 5

 Astros shortstop Carlos Correa hit a walk-off home run in the ninth inning off reliever Nick Anderson.
 The Astros became just the fourth team in MLB history to force a Game 6 after trailing a best-of-seven series 3–0 (after the 1998 Braves, 1999 Mets and 2004 Red Sox).

-Randy Arozarena would homer again off of Enoli Paredes in the fourth inning—his sixth home run of the postseason.

 Game 6

+Framber Valdez was matched against Blake Snell.
 The Astros became just the second team to force a Game 7 in MLB postseason history after trailing a best-of-seven series 3–0 (after the 2004 Red Sox).

 Game 6's pivotal frame proved to be the fifth.
-Rays ace Blake Snell entered hoping to preserve a 1–0 lead, but was lifted after allowing a walk and a single to begin the inning.
+Rays ace Blake Snell entered hoping to preserve a 1–0 lead, but he was lifted after allowing a walk and a single to begin the inning.
 Snell was visibly unhappy with manager Kevin Cash's decision to remove him from the game in favor of reliever Diego Castillo.
 He ostensibly grew less happy as Castillo then gave up the lead.
 By the time the Astros half of the fifth inning was over, the Astros were up by a 4–1 margin thanks to a timely bunt by Martin Maldonado and big hits from George Springer, Jose Altuve, and Carlos Correa.
 The Astros would add one run in the sixth and two in the seventh and go on to win the game, 7–4.

 Game 7

 This was the first League Championship Series to reach a Game 7 since the 2017 ALCS, won by Houston over the New York Yankees.

 The starting pitchers, Lance McCullers Jr. for Houston and Charlie Morton for Tampa Bay, had both pitched for Houston in Game 7 of the 2017 ALCS and Game 7 of the 2017 World Series.
 Tampa Bay became the first MLB team to win a Game 7 after taking a 3–0 series lead.
 Concluding matters was Pete Fairbanks, who got Aledmys Díaz to fly out to Manuel Margot, to end the Astros' season and win the second AL pennant for Tampa Bay, the first in 12 seasons.
 Fairbanks earned his second save this postseason.
 The Rays became just the second team to win both a division series winner-take-all Game 5 and a League Championship Series winner-take-all Game 7 in the same year (after the 2012 San Francisco Giants).

 Postgame, Randy Arozarena was awarded the ALCS MVP.
 His seven home runs were the most ever by a rookie in a single postseason, breaking a tie with former Ray Evan Longoria (2008).
-Only three players ever have hit more homers in a single postseason: Barry Bonds, 2002 Giants; Carlos Beltran, 2004 Astros; and Nelson Cruz, 2011 Rangers.
+Only three players ever have hit more homers in a single postseason: Barry Bonds (2002 Giants), Carlos Beltran (2004 Astros), and Nelson Cruz (2011 Rangers).